How Much Does a Pool Fence Cost?

 Certain pool fences can add value to your property when they enhance the area.
 A chain-link or mesh fence won’t do the trick, but a beautiful privacy fence, wrought iron, or glass fence will definitely add value.
 And a prospective home buyer will likely appreciate that a fence is already installed so they don’t have to do it.

-Pool Fence Cost: DIY vs. Hiring a Professional
+Pool Fence Installation: DIY vs. Hiring a Professional

 As with many projects where labor makes up a fair portion of the total price, homeowners are often inclined to look for a DIY route to save a little money.
 The wisest option is to leave it to a pro in terms of the actual installation.
 The reason is that this fence can mean the difference between life and death.
 If you’re not a seasoned pro at building strong fences, you don’t want to risk messing up a portion of the installation and having a child sneaking into the pool unsupervised.